mrbean-bremen/pytest-find-dependencies/README.rst

 runs with an overall of 5 tests, the test it depended on was found.

-Some dependencies can be due to a permanent change in the environment (for example by adding a change to a database that is nor reverted in subsequent test runs).
+Some dependencies can be due to a permanent change in the environment (for example by adding a change to a database that is not reverted in subsequent test runs).
 In this case, the dependency cannot be found reliably, and these tests are listed separately::